Strawberry Lime Margarita Cupcakes

 - Preheat the oven to 300 degrees F. Line cupcake pans with cupcake liners.
 Sift the flour, baking powder and salt together in a bowl and set aside.

-- Place softened butter, strawberry syrup, tequila (if using) and vanilla in a large bowl.
+- Place softened butter, strawberry syrup, tequila (if you don't do alcohol, use any clear extract) and vanilla in a large bowl.

 - Using a mixer, beat on high speed until the mixture is light and fluffy and lumps have disappeared.

 - Add the powdered sugar and mix on low speed to blend.

 - Once the sugar has begun to incorporate into the butter, mix on high speed for 1 – 2 minutes until the buttercream is completely smooth.
 Taste the buttercream to test the strawberry flavor, adding another Tablespoon of strawberry syrup if necessary, for a stronger taste.
 If the frosting appears a bit too soft, add some additional sugar, one spoonful at a time until desired consistency is reached.